 -

-Foam is a soft material and many hikers and backpackers feel it keeps their hands cooler.
-Foam does absorb moisture but does not become ‘sodden’ or misshapen with just hand moisture.
+Foam is a soft material that keeps hands cooler.
+It absorbs moisture but does not become ‘sodden’ or misshapen from hand moisture.

 -